BelungaCZ/tresinky_web/docs/deployment_guide.md

 - Certificates stored in `ssl/` directory

 ### Production
-1. Obtain SSL certificates from a trusted CA
+1. SSL certificates will be managed by Let's Encrypt.
-2. Place certificates in `ssl/` directory:
-   - `ssl/cert.pem`
-   - `ssl/key.pem`
-3. Update Nginx configuration if needed
+2. Update Nginx configuration if needed

 ## Monitoring